LaunchCodeEducation/liftoff/src/modules/assignments/project-setup.rst

 -  `Intro to Spring Boot:
    Controllers <http://education.launchcode.org/skills-back-end-java/videos/intro-to-spring-boot-controllers/>`__
-   - for creating a basic “Hello, world!” application
+   - for creating a basic "Hello, world!" application
 -  `Using Git in
    IntelliJ <http://education.launchcode.org/skills-back-end-java/videos/using-git-in-intellij/>`__
    - for connecting your local Git repository to a GitHub repository